breandan/kotlingrad/README.md

 #### Shape-safe Tensor Operations

-While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are useful for ensuring arbitrary shape safety (e.g. when concatenating and reshaping matrices), they are unnecessary for simple equality checking (such as when multiplying two matrices).
+While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are useful for ensuring arbitrary shape safety (e.g., when concatenating and reshaping matrices), they are unnecessary for simple equality checking (such as when multiplying two matrices).
 When the shape of a tensor is known at compile-time, it is possible to encode this information using a less powerful type system*, as long as it supports subtyping and parametric polymorphism (a.k.a. generics).
 In practice, we can implement a shape-checked tensor arithmetic in languages like Java, Kotlin, C++, C# or Typescript, which accept generic type parameters.
 In Kotlin, whose type system is [less expressive](https://kotlinlang.org/docs/reference/generics.html#variance) than Java, we use the following strategy.

 Shape safety is currently supported up to rank-2 tensors, i.e. matrices.
 To perform dimension checking in our type system, first we enumerate a list of integer type literals as a chain of subtypes, `C <: C - 1 <: C - 2 <: ... <: 1 <: 0`, where `C` is the largest fixed-length dimension we wish to represent, which can be specified by the user prior to compilation.
 This guarantees linear space and time complexity for subtype checking, with a constant upper bound.